 When Personal Service is Unachievable

-Note: Process servers must mail copies of the service documents after any Alternative/Substitute Service.
+3- THEN Process servers must mail copies of the service documents.

 Under certain circumstances, the courts will approve alternative service methods to the Texas-standard personal service.
 This alternative service Order opens the door to performing substitute service or posting of the documents.
 Filing a motion for alternative service (or a 106/501*) is a process always initiated by ABC Legal and depending on the court can take quite some time.

 Once the process has begun, you will receive a notification in ABC Mobile that reads "Hold Attempts.
 Motion for TX 106/501 In Progress."
 A special Proof of Non-Service will be dispatched to you that will require a signature.
 This is your testament to the truth of the attempts logged so far in that order.

 *Rule 106 and Rule 501 of the Texas Rules for Civil Procedure specify when alternative service can be granted by a court.

 For a Motion for Alternate Service to be possible, diligent attempts must have been completed, and the servee's residency must be confirmed.

 Diligence Requirements: For the alternative service order to be approved, Texas courts want to see that you made diligent attempts to perform personal service.
 In general, that means:

 - A minimum of 4 attempts at the address